rolandobetara/wordpress-infusionsoft-plugin/readme.md

 This plugin use an Infusionsoft API and handling the CONTACT TABLE.

-The plug can ADD, UPDATE, DELETE, SEARCH and VIEW the data.
+The plugin can ADD, UPDATE, DELETE, SEARCH and VIEW the data.

 ###Note
 I use 3 contact fields only